gldeng/universe/formal_theory/formal_theory_cosmic_ontology_en.md

 ### 1.1 Basic Axiom System

-**Axiom 1 (Absolute Recursive Source Axiom)**
+**Axiom 1 (Absolute Recursive Origin Axiom)**

-The ultimate nature of the universe is an absolute recursive self-referential structure, which is both its own origin and its own purpose:
+The ultimate essence of the universe is an absolute recursive self-referential structure, which is both its own origin and its own purpose:

 $`\mathcal{U} = \mathcal{F}(\mathcal{U})`$